Medications and Drugs

 Generic Name: anakinra (injectable) (Pronunciation: an na KIN rah)

 Anakinra reduces the actions of chemicals in the body that are involved in inflammatory and immune responses.

-Anakinra is used to treat the symptoms of moderate to severe rheumatoid arthritis in patients who have had an inadequate response to one or more antirheumatic drugs.
-Anakinra may be used in combination with other antirheumatic medications.
+Anakinra is used to treat the symptoms of moderate to severe rheumatoid arthritis in adults.
+Anakinra may also help slow the progress of the disease.

-Anakinra may also be used for purposes other than those listed in this medication guide.
+Anakinra may also be used for purposes not listed in this medication guide.

 What are the possible side effects of anakinra (Kineret)?

 Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.